All Episodes

 But when you put one on the practice squad, he's eligible to be picked up by any other team in the league.

-And so the sports drive bys today, Justin, are writing that because of Sam's wonderful sack on Saturday night.
+And so the sports drive-bys today, Justin, are writing that because of Sam's wonderful sack on Saturday night.

 He could be snapped up by anybody if the Rams try to put him on the practice squad, which means the Rams can't put him on the practice squad.

-They're gonna have to keep him.
+They're going to have to keep him.

-And that's why it's the that's well, that was the plan the whole time.
+Well, that was the plan the whole time.

-But it's they couldn't have gotten rid of him no matter how he played.
+They couldn't have gotten rid of him no matter how he played.

 So I agree with that.